 Why is a confidence vote held at the end of PI Planning?

-The confidence vote is a seemingly small but very important part of PI Planning.
+The confidence vote is a seemingly small but very important part of PI Planning towards the end of the event.

 The confidence vote is all about making sure that the attendees are in alignment and that they agree that the plan in its current form is do-able within the given timeframe.
 Speaking of timing, let’s talk about how and where PI Planning actually fits into your company calendar.